Creating a New Kind of Doctor

 Training Future Leaders in Neonatal-Perinatal Medicine

-The Neonatal-Perinatal Medicine Fellowship program at Dell Medical School at The University of Texas at Austin seeks applicants who wish to join a model of providing compassionate, evidence-based and inquisitive health care and who share a broad vision of scholarly activity.
-The fellowship offers opportunities to develop skills in clinical research, advocacy, ethics, global health, point-of-care ultrasound, education, palliative care, administration/management, biomedical engineering/technology development and quality improvement.
+The Neonatal-Perinatal Medicine Fellowship program at Dell Medical School at The University of Texas at Austin offers a multidisciplinary training framework for delivering compassionate, evidence-based and inquisitive health care.
+The fellowship offers opportunities to develop skills in clinical research, point-of-care ultrasound, global health, education, palliative care, administration/management, biomedical engineering/technology development and quality improvement.

 The Neonatal-Perinatal Medicine Fellowship is affiliated with Dell Med’s Department of Pediatrics.